- Carl Dubler made bold predictions on HANA.

 This is false.
 In 2019, which is roughly 1.5 years after this article, our research indicates that there are close to no customers live on S/4HANA, even though the SAP count is 2,000 customers.
 We covered the falsified S/4HANA customers in the S/4HANA Implementation Study.
-Our prediction is that there will eventually be an S/4Oracle as we covered in the article Why SAP Will Have to Backtrack on S/4HANA on HANA.
+We predict that there will eventually be an S/4Oracle, as we covered in the article Why SAP Will Have to Backtrack on S/4HANA on HANA.

-None of the previous databases like Oracle or DB2 are legacy, particularly with respect or in comparison with HANA as we covered in How Accurate is the SAP in Calling Non-HANA DBs Legacy?
+None of the previous databases like Oracle or DB2 is legacy, particularly with respect or in comparison with HANA as we covered in How Accurate is the SAP in Calling Non-HANA DBs Legacy?

 Carl Dubler receives a Golden Pinocchio Award for his assertion regarding non-HANA databases being legacy.
 Ordinarily, we state that Golden Pinocchio Award winners lie, but with Carl Dubler, it’s unclear whether he knows what he is saying.

 Several years ago, SAP introduced the motto “Run Simple.”
 This is a nice sentiment, but how do we make it real?
 We start with the data model used to run ERP.
 The data model had to be simplified—this is the foundation of every innovation since.